-You can use the latest stable OpenCV version available in sourceforge or you can grab the latest snapshot from our Git repository.
+You can use the latest stable OpenCV version or you can grab the latest snapshot from our Git repository.

-Create a temporary directory, which we denote as <cmake_binary_dir>, where you want to put the generated Makefiles, project files as well the object files and output binaries.
+Create a temporary directory, which we denote as <cmake_build_dir>, where you want to put the generated Makefiles, project files as well the object files and output binaries and enter there.

 If the size of the created library is a critical issue (like in case of an Android build) you can use the install/strip command to get the smallest size as possible.
 The stripped version appears to be twice as small.
 However, we do not recommend using this unless those extra megabytes do really matter.